noahpro99/share-inv/README.md

-# Share Inventory
+# Share Inv

-A Minecraft Fabric mod that allows players to share inventories in real-time on servers.
+A Minecraft Fabric mod that allows players to share inventories, health, and hunger in real-time on servers.

 ## Features

 - Real-time inventory syncing between players in the same group
+- Real-time health and hunger syncing between players in the same group
 - Server-side only - works with vanilla clients
 - Simple command interface
 - Supports all inventory operations (picking up, dropping, crafting, etc.)